LC Logo

 The Lingap Children's Development Center, Inc. Board of Trustees

-He has a Bachelor of Science in Mechanical Engineering from the Cebu Institute of Technology in the Philippines.
+Mahlan earned a Bachelor of Science in Mechanical Engineering in 1975 from the Cebu Institute of Technology in the Philippines.

-Leah Diaz is Technical & Support Services Manager of Toledo Power Co. for Global Power, an electric power generation company in Cebu, Philippines.
+Leah Diaz Leah Diaz is First Vice President and Head Cebu Operations for Global Power, an electric power generation company in Cebu, Philippines.
 She serves on the board of directors for the Pollution Control Association of the Philippines (Region 7), Toledo City Water District, and Toledo Business Club and is a member of the Toledo City Development Council and Philippine Institute of Chemical Engineers.

 Leah holds a Bachelor of Science degree in Chemical Engineering from the Cebu Institute of Technology, Cebu City and is a licensed professional chemical engineer.